virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   return max( edge_blur.x, max( edge_blur.y, edge_blur.z ) );
 }
 ```
-In the main function, we smooth the color of the box with the color of the edge
+In the main function, we blend the color of the box with the color of the edge
 ```glsl
 const vec3 BOX_EDGE_COLOR = vec3( 0.0 );